41 Comments

 Expand full comment

 I'm with you!
 I'm not worried about my kids getting kidnapped; I'm worried about the drug addicts and people with untreated mental health issues wandering the street outside my house every day (I'm in Portland).
-I've learned to give them freedom when we go to safer neighborhoods or on vacation, but I agree his is a huge, under-discussed challenge when it comes to giving our kids the freedom to roam and grow up like we did.
+I've learned to give them freedom when we go to safer neighborhoods or on vacation, but I agree this is a huge, under-discussed challenge when it comes to giving our kids the freedom to roam and grow up like we did.

 Expand full comment